syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ## ValueChanged Event

-We can perform operation while changing the value of SfComboBox Text using ValueChanged event. [`ValueChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.ValueChangedEventHandler.html) event returns the changed value in SfComboBox.
+You can perform operation, while changing the value of SfComboBox Text using the ValueChanged event. [`ValueChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.ValueChangedEventHandler.html) event returns the changed value in SfComboBox.

-The ValueChanged event returns the following argument:
+The ValueChanged event returns the following argument.

 <table>
 <tr>